jenniferestigene/thesis-climate-gov-preparedness-rights-/outputs/README.md

 # Outputs

 This folder contains all final outputs generated from the thesis analysis notebooks.
-These are organized into two subdirectories based on output type:
+These are organized into two subfolders based on output type:

 ---